Tocino de cielo

 Tocino de cielo (lit. 'heavenly bacon') is a Spanish dessert made primarily of egg yolks, sugar, and water.
-It is often confused for a custard.
 Unlike flan, it does not contain milk or any other dairy product.
-It is sometimes mistakenly called tocino del cielo (lit. 'bacon from heaven').
-(Note: Tocino del cielo is a Filipino variation which contains butter and lemon zest.)

 History

 Tocino de cielo is a product of conventual cooking in the 14th century.
 It was created by the Convento de Espíritu Santo de Jerez de la Frontera (Convent of the Sacred Spirit of Jerez de la Frontera) since 1324.
 Characteristic of conventual sweets, it utilizes the surplus of egg yolk leftover from wine clarification.
 Egg whites were used as a form of clothing starch and fining in the clarification process of making wine.
 The name of the dessert was given due to its appearance and color akin to pork bacon or fatback.

 Because the original recipe remains largely unchanged since its first inception and is considered the predecessor of flan, the local authorities have applied to designate this dish with a Protected Geographical Indication (PGI) status.
 This dessert is also popular in Cuba where vanilla is sometimes added.